-As technology evolves, so does the threat of cyber crime.
+As technology evolves, so does the threat of cyber crimes like finance fraud.

 In this digital age, most of us use computers and phones to access an array of accounts and services which store our personal and financial details.

-At Unity Trust Bank we take security very seriously and have a number of measures in place to prevent any criminal activity.
+At Unity Trust Bank we take security very seriously and have a number of measures in place to prevent any criminal activity, including finance fraud.

 To support the recent #TakeFiveToStopFraudWeek, Unity’s IT Security Officer Chris Hinton has highlighted the main risks to be aware of and what to do if you ever fall victim to email, phone-based or online fraud.